What can I expect if I work with you?

 Whether you’re looking to improve performance, manage pain, or explore how hypnotherapy could support your goals, please get in touch.

-To arrange a free 15-minute consultation, or if you have any questions, simply send me an email or book online using my client portal.
+To arrange a free 15-minute consultation, or if you have any questions, simply send me a message or book online using my client portal.

 This gives us a chance to talk through what you’re looking for, whether hypnotherapy could be helpful, and whether I’m the right therapist to support you.

-All enquires are usually answered within 24 hours, and all contact is strictly confidential.
+All inquiries are usually answered within 24 hours, and all contact is strictly confidential.